embedded-insurance/diachronic/packages/ci/README.md

 Because there is no previous version, an initial deployment has no migration, progressive rollout, or worker cleanup.

-All other deployments of migration-cabable workfloes will progress though the following stages:
+All other deployments of migration-capable workflows will progress though the following stages:
 1 & 2:
 Concurrently, we spawn child workflow processes for rollout and migration.